 A kitchen is an open place for stories and creativity among all ages and backgrounds.
 A family recipe passed down from generation after generation, a friend who just graduated from a culinary school, or a neighbor who does it for the pure love and joy of food, each person brings a unique purpose at the kitchen counter.
 And the one thing that unites each cook is the pursuit of great taste!

 If you are deciding to sell food online, it may feel like a daunting task at first.
 Here are some tips on what to consider before preparing for your first online customer.

 1. Educate Yourself on the Laws

-If you’re in the U.S., there are certain “cottage food laws” that allow you to make certain types of food.
-It’s best to consult CottageFoods.org to understand what you can and can’t do.
+If you are in the U.S., there are certain “cottage food laws” that allow you to make certain types of food.
+Consult CottageFoods.org to understand what you can and can’t do.
 Additionally, a lot of states require a current copy of a Food Manager's Certification through a nationally recognized organization, like ServSafe.
 The program offers online and in-class courses on food safety.
 ServSafe training and certification is recognized by more federal, state, and local jurisdictions than any other food safety certification.
 These courses help you also understand the packaging and storage of food too.
 Since you are working on online deliveries of food, the quality of your food products will suffer when exposed to extreme cold or heat.

 If you are in the European Union, read the EU food laws and regulations and check with your local departmental officials.
-In other parts of the world there are courses designed to help understand other certifications and licenses such as a catering license, food production license, and food distribution license that may also be required.
-Thinking of selling food in China?
+In other parts of the world, there are courses designed to help understand other certifications and licenses, such as a catering license, food production license, and food distribution license that may also be required — thinking of selling food in China?
 The EU SME Centre offers comprehensive workshops to help educate budding food professionals on how to start.